nicolabs/nicolabs.net/about.md

 ## Contact

 You can **contact me** at [mastodon.social/{{ site.author.mastodon.username }}]({{ site.author.mastodon.instance }}/{{ site.author.mastodon.username }}) or [twitter.com/{{ site.author.twitter }}](https://twitter.com/{{ site.author.twitter }}) or leave a comment right below.

+You can **contact me more securely** from there : [keybase.io/encrypt#nicolabs](https://keybase.io/encrypt#nicolabs).
+From this page you can encrypt messages using my PGP key.

+I've published assertions on [keybase.io/nicolabs](https://keybase.io/nicolabs) so you can verify those identities.